tradle/tradleconf/README.md

           }
         },
         // Create a property map you want to use for running this check.
+        // Property map's values are the property in the form and keys how they named in plugin.
         // Properties could be derived from different forms.
         // Here is an example when data are derived from one form the tradle.BusinessInformation
         // with the following ComplyAdvantage API settings: